Vaccines for Children Program

 - Vaccine Information Statements (VIS) are available in English and over 30 other languages.
 Statements for the following vaccines have all been updated in 2014: Hib (haemophilus influenza Type b), Influenza Live, Intranasal, Influenza Inactivated, Td (Tetanus, Diptheria), and Multiple Vaccines (DTaP, Hib, Hepatitis B, Polio, and PCV13).
 Make sure your clinic’s VIS are up-to-date!

-- Online inventory ordering:
+- Online inventory management: